kelvinnguyenox/kelvinnguyenox/README.md

 - 🔭 I’m currently working on HIT

-- 🌱 I’m currently learning blockchain development
+- 🌱 I’m currently work as blockchain dev

 - 📫 How to reach me: quykaba@gmail.com